Let's partner!

 Dollars that deliver more

 Social procurement isn't easy.
 But it's worth the effort because every action we take has a ripple effect across our communities.
-By 2025, we aim to shift 5 per cent of our spending on goods and services to impact organizations.
+We aim to spend our project dollars on goods and services to impact organizations.
 That includes social enterprises, non-profits, Indigenous and diverse-owned businesses, B Corps, and living-wage suppliers.
 In 2023, our goal is to reach 2 per cent.

 The chart represents social procurement spend as of December 2023 compared to targeted social procurement spend for the same time period.